supnate/rekit/README.md

 # <img src="/images/logo_text.png?raw=true" width="228">

 > Rekit 2.0 is coming!
 You could try it by `npm install -g rekit@next`.
-Also you could view the live demo at: https://rekit-portal.herokuapp.com .
+Also you could the preview live demo at: https://rekit-portal.herokuapp.com .
 Note that the docs here are mainly for 1.0.
 There will be some changes for 2.0, but don't worry, it will be fully compatible with 1.0 apps :-P.

 Rekit is a toolkit for building scalable web applications with React, Redux and React-router.